rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-outputFile <filename>``

    Output the data to a file instead of printing it on the screen.
-This will not print into the file the output summary information, that will still be displayed on the console.
-If the file cannot be opened/created, this option will be ignored and an error message will be printed out.

-   Output the data to a file instead of printing it on the screen.
 Summary information will still be displayed in the console.
-If the file cannot be opened or created, an error message will be printed and test will end.
+If the file cannot be opened or created, an error message will be printed and the test will end.

    Default: ``stdout`` (Output is displayed on the terminal)